affinitydb/doc/strengths.md

 #Strengths
-As a whole, the set of [features](./features.md) proposed by ChaosDB aims at bringing together the best from existing database technologies (including relational, object-oriented, graph-oriented, document-based and RDF systems).
+As a whole, the set of [features](./features.md) proposed by Affinity aims at bringing together the best from existing database technologies (including relational, object-oriented, graph-oriented, document-based and RDF systems).
 The intent is to give more options to application developers, by providing a unified and powerful database solution that facilitates integration, and reduces the long-term impacts of choosing any one specialized technology.

-This page further describes the comparative strengths of ChaosDB.
+This page further describes the comparative strengths of Affinity.
-Here's a table that emphasizes some of the capabilities that you can expect to find in ChaosDB, in a nutshell:
+Here's a table that emphasizes some of the capabilities that you can expect to find in Affinity, in a nutshell:

-Capability                                                                                        Relational DB   Object DB       Graph DB        Document DB     ChaosDB
+Capability                                                                                        Relational DB   Object DB       Graph DB        Document DB     Affinity
 ------------------------------------------------------------------------------------------------  --------------  --------------  --------------  --------------  ------------
 1. [SQL for non-relational data](#sql-for-non-relational-data)                                    nk (1)          some            nk              some            YES
 2. [Path expressions](#path-expressions-for-compact-set-navigation)                               uncommon        nk              YES             nk              YES
 3. [References and easy graph navigation](#references-and-easy-graph-navigation)                  nk (2)          YES             YES             nk (3)          YES
 4. [Automatic, continuous, agile categorization of objects](#agile-categorization)                uncommon (4)    nk              nk              some (5)        YES
-5. [Rich queries with joins](#rich-queries-with-joins)                                            YES             some            some            no              YES
+5. [Rich queries with joins](#rich-queries-with-joins)                                            YES             some            some            nk              YES
 6. [Super-types as first-class citizens](#super-types-as-first-class-citizens)                    nk              YES             nk              nk              YES
 7. [Ordered collections](#ordered-collections-to-retain-sequential-information)                   nk              YES             nk              YES             YES
-8. [Transactional, automatic full-text indexing](#transactional-automatic-full-text-indexing)     some            some            no              some            YES
+8. [Transactional, automatic full-text indexing](#transactional-automatic-full-text-indexing)     some            some            nk              some            YES
 9. [Notifications for unified programming](#uniform-programming-environment-with-notifications)   nk              nk              YES             nk              YES
 10. [Snapshot isolation for high concurrency](#snapshot-isolation-for-high-concurrency)           some            nk              nk              nk              YES
 11. [Small, portable, embeddable c++ kernel](#small-portable-embeddable)                          some            nk              nk              nk              YES